The semester is winding down - what are your plans for the...

 Paying for it

 From the essentials to those elements that really make your event stand out, it costs money to hold an event.
 If your an undergraduate group, the Allocations Board (AB) can help with many of your funding needs.
 Requests for finds are handled directly on OrgSync.
 Simply submit your funding request via the Manage Budgets side of the Treasury on your group’s OrgSync portal.
 AB reviews requests every Monday night and decisions are approved in real time on OrgSync.
-They are also posted every Monday night here.
+They are also posted every Monday night here (you must click on their feed).
 Once AB approves your request go back into the Manage Budget and be sure to submit payment for your approved request.
 Need other help finding funds?
 Come on in and talk to our staff who can help you with fundraising ideas to make your event successful.

 Getting the Word Out

 No need for lines around the block—we use Eventbrite for all online ticket sales.
 That covers almost all student events, with the exception of those held at the Tsai Performance Center or any of the athletic facilities on campus.
 For those venues, printing tickets with us is a breeze.
 Read the full guidelines for ticket sales.

 Nailing the Details